All Products

 • Value range: 30 to 720, or -1.
 The unit is minutes.
 The value must be an integer.
 A value of -1 indicates that the LiteTopic never expires.

-This parameter specifies the expiration time for LiteTopic resources under the current topic.
-If no new messages are written to a LiteTopic for a period that reaches the specified TTL, the LiteTopic expires and is automatically deleted.
-If the value is -1, the LiteTopic never expires and is not deleted.
-You can set this field only when the message type is Lite.
+This is the expiration time for LiteTopic resources under the current topic.
+If no new messages are written to any LiteTopic under the topic for a period that reaches the specified TTL, the LiteTopic expires and is automatically deleted.
+A value of -1 indicates that the LiteTopic never expires and is not deleted.
+You can set this field when the message type is Lite.

 Consumer group name